tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 }
 ```

+- This POST `/addHost` endpoint isn't doing much yet"
+  - it's returning some data
+  - but not *accepting* any data
+- SO let's move on!

+---

 ### II-A. Accessing `POST` data sent by the client
 - Let's move on and add code that accepts data that is sent along with the `POST` request:
 - `request.body` is a property that contains any `POST` data that is sent with a `POST` request